 Despite being among the groups worst affected by the pandemic, young people remain the most active and vocal agents of global change.
 They have demonstrated resilience, resourcefulness and leadership throughout the pandemic, and committed themselves to tackling injustice and calling for urgent climate action.
 The recovery plans and the shift to a green agenda present an opportunity for young people to advance their rights and policy aims, such as broader employment and education opportunities, in order to build more sustainable and equitable regions and cities.

-The importance of intergenerational equity in pursuing the sustainable development challenges led international leaders to commit to accelerate inclusive child, youth-centered climate policies at all levels, according to the terms of the Intergovernmental Declaration on Children, Youth and Climate Action.
+The importance of intergenerational equity for achieving sustainable change was recognised for the first time at the 25th Conference of the Parties (COP25) in Madrid, where world leaders committed to accelerate inclusive child, youth-centered climate policies at all levels.
 Furthermore, the 2021 ECOSOC Youth Forum called on the responsibility of governments to invest in youth priorities in a post-COVID-19 world, and reaffirmed that the young people play a fundamental role in finding innovative solutions to economic, social and climate change challenges.

-How can local and regional governments help promote global intergenerational equity goals in their policy plans?
+- How can local and regional governments anchor global intergenerational equity goals in their climate action plans, policies and investments?

-Which intergenerational governance processes facilitate youth-leadership for equitable transitions to carbon-neutral communities the most?
+- What good practices of intergenerational governance processes facilitate youth leadership for equitable transitions to carbon-neutral communities?

-These are just a few of the core topics to address if we want to effectively create a renovated, democratic and sustainable society by 2030.
-AER members of the Summer Academy, guest speakers and representatives from global networks will come together to create an open space for discussion with participants and thus, reflect together upon the intergenerational drivers of sustainability and inequality.
+These are just some of the core issues to be addressed if we want to effectively achieve a democratic and sustainable transformation by 2030.
+AER members of the Summer Academy, guest speakers, representatives from global networks, youth leaders, and participants will come together in an open space for discussion to enhance understanding of the intergenerational drivers of sustainability and inequality.